m-whe/ansible/README.md

 Ansible playbooks
 by Michael He

-I've included one ansible playbook in this repository.
+I have included one ansible playbook in this repository.

 >1. install-ELK.yml